What payments and benefits are non-taxable?

 You do not have to pay tax on benefits and expenses covered by concessions or exemptions and there is no need to include them on a tax return.

 It used to be very popular for employers to offer employees the chance to salary sacrifice some of their taxable pay for non-taxable benefits.
-However, the rules now only allow this in respect of a certain approved arrangements such as pension contributions and childcare vouchers.
+However, the rules now only allow this in respect of certain approved arrangements such as pension contributions and childcare vouchers.
 You can read more about this on our website.

 Qualifying business expenses